 Are you having trouble getting a good night’s rest because of restless legs?
+Perhaps you remember family members mentioning restless leg sleep issues.
+Which leads us to the question, is restless leg syndrome hereditary?

 Restless leg syndrome, otherwise known as RLS, is a condition that may lead to uncomfortable sensations in the legs, especially in the calves.
 People with RLS sometimes feel the urge to move, especially towards the end of the day or night when you are laying down.
 The sensations that people with RLS experience are often difficult to define but may be described as an unusual aching, throbbing, itching, or crawling feeling.

 Several studies over the years have indicated that close to 22% of all RLS cases are caused by vein disease.
 When the root issue of restless legs is related to vein disease, treatment can significantly improve those symptoms.
-It’s important to note that not all cases of RLS is associated with vein disease.
+It’s important to note that not all cases of RLS are associated with vein disease.
 However, vein disease is often an overlooked cause when diagnosing RLS.

 Here is a closer look at some of the main causes of restless leg syndrome.